ME/CFS FAQs: common questions answered

 No. ME/CFS itself is not contagious.

 The illness is often triggered by a contagious virus — such as Epstein-Barr, influenza, or COVID-19.
 The virus itself can be passed on, but the ME/CFS that sometimes develops afterward is the body’s own response to that infection.
 That response cannot be transmitted to someone else.
-There are, however, restrictions on blood donation, due to the harm it can cause to the person with ME/CFS.

-How do you get better?
+How do you manage ME/CFS?